CyVerse-learning-materials/foss-2020/reproducible_science/intro.rst

 The so-called reproducibility crisis (see |1| , |2| , |3|) is something you have
 probably heard about (and maybe one of the reasons you have come to FOSS).
-Headlines in the media (such as |Most scientists can't replicate studies by their peers|) definitely give pause to us as researchers and as ordinary citizens who hope that the science used to recommend a course of medical treatment or design self-driving cars is sound.
+Headlines in the media (such as |Most scientists can't replicate studies by their peers|) definitely give pause to researchers and ordinary citizens who hope that the science used to recommend a course of medical treatment or design self-driving cars is sound.

-Before we go further, it's actually important to ask a few questions:
+Before we go further, it's actually important to ask what is reproducibility?

   .. admonition:: Question